Access Profile Configuration

 retransmit-max

-The LCP requests retransmission before the session is terminated if no response is received.
+This option sets the maximum number of retransmission attempts.
+The IP6CP requests retransmission before the session is terminated if no response is received.
+Default: 8, Range: 1 - 255.

 config-nak-max